Conditions that the VA will NOT Rate

 IMPORTANT NOTE:

-You have low testosterone which has been linked as the cause of your erectile dysfunction.
-You would claim the erectile dysfunction and state it is caused by your low testosterone via (link to service).
-So possibly as due to TERA exposures for instance.
+You have low testosterone which has been linked as the cause of your Erectile dysfunction.
+You would claim the erectile dysfunction and state it is caused by your low testosterone via (however you think the low testosterone is due to service).
+So possibly as due to TERA exposures or a service-connected condition.